s-vivien/BlindTesTwitch/README.md

 A **Blind-Test** web-application written in React, using Spotify/Twitch APIs

 You're a streamer and you want to try the app ?
+The application is deployed and ready to use !
-Contact me on Discord (Neumann#1578)
+Just contact me on Discord (Neumann#1578)

 ## Description